legendarycode3/mastering-javaScript-course/README.md

 	Document Object Model (DOM) is a programming interface for web documents that allows JavaScript to access and manipulate the content, structure, and style of a web page.
-The browser creates this tree-like representation of the
+The browser creates this tree-like representation of the HTML document, turning every HTML element into a JavaScript object, which can then

 	✔️ Syntax Rules For The DOM:  <br/>